jerryjappinen/bellevue-docs/ui/analytics.md

 ## Other analytics providers

-To configure any other analytics solution, initialise its JS SDK in a new file under `@vendor` and import this file in `main.js`.
+To configure any other analytics solution, initialise its JS SDK in a new file under `src/vendor/` and import this file in `main.js`.